-August 17, 2016: Trump receives the first of several classified briefings by intelligence agencies that included information about the hacking incidents, including “direct links” between Russian President Vladimir Putin’s government and the hacks and email leaks.
+August 17, 2016: Trump receives the first of several classified briefings by intelligence agencies that included information about the hacking incidents, including “direct links” between Russian President Putin’s government and the hacks and email leaks.
 Clinton and Trump are entitled to these briefings as the major party presidential nominees.

 September 8, 2016:

-- In an interview with the Russian government-backed RT cable channel, Trump said it was “probably unlikely” Putin was behind the hacks.
+- In an interview with the Russian government-backed RT cable channel, Trump says it was “probably unlikely” Putin was behind the hacks.
 Instead, he claimed: “I think maybe the Democrats are putting that out.
 Who knows, but I think it’s pretty unlikely.”

 - At the Commander-in-Chief Forum, Trump declares that Vladimir Putin has been “a leader far more” than President Barack Obama.